-Deconstructing stories are the first point of call as the different parts that make up storytelling and story listening help us to learn how to listen to everyday stories as well as Bible stories.
-Then, as story listeners, we can improve our skills as storytellers.
+Deconstructing a meal of tacos will help us to deconstruct stories.
+Identifying the different parts that make up a story will help us to learn how to listen to everyday stories as well as Bible stories.
+As story listeners, we can improve our skills as storytellers.
+Then, as storytellers, we can improve our skills as story listeners.

-- Break down the metaphor and explore the 5 parts of storytelling … story listening.
+- Experience this metaphorical meal and explore the 5 parts of storytelling … story listening.

 • sitting back and appreciating the experience;

 • considering seconds and wondering about desert, hmmm.